coq/roadmaps/text/roadmap-8.8.md

   (an old construct for existential variables, subsumed by `Evar`s).

   [Branch](https://github.com/mattam82/coq/tree/unifall)

+  Status: The code is here, infrastructure [PR I](https://github.com/coq/coq/pull/930) is backwards-compatible and should be merged in 8.8.
+[PR II] on [apply] and the following work on porting [elim], [rewrite] etc introduce incompatibilities.
+The current plan is to make a kind of `Future` plugin (part of the Coq codebase or not) to get feedback on these, before we make a switch (probably a Coq 9 version will be waranted then).
+  Will be looking at this with the help of @herbelin in december / january.

 - [ ] Native integers and arrays (Maxime Dénès, Benjamin Grégoire)